Why is Goshen College doing this?

 Who gets an iPad?

-- Incoming first-year students will be equipped with the latest iPad technology.
+- Incoming first-year students and transfers will be equipped with the latest iPad technology.

 - Faculty members teaching classes in the Core curriculum will receive iPads.

-- All junior/senior students will have access to iPads through our new lease/purchase program.
+- Students enrolled in our Continuing Studies Programs will have access to iPads through our lease/purchase program.

 - All faculty will have opportunity to participate in the broader iCore Technology Initiative, based on submitting a usage proposal.